ArnaudBelcour/bigecyhmm/README.md

 - `cycle_diagrams_abundance`: a folder containing 4 cycle diagrams (carbon, sulfur, nitrogen and other) from METABOLIC per sample from the abundance file.
 For each sample, it gives the abundance and the relative abundance of the major function.
 - `function_participation`: a folder containing one tabulated file per sample from the abundance file.
 For each sample, it gives the function abundance associated with each organism in the community.
 - `cycle_participation`: a folder containing one tabulated file per sample from the abundance file.
 For each sample, it gives the cycle abundance associated with each organism in the community.
 - `barplot_esmecata_found_taxon_sample.png`: a barplot displaying the coverage of EsMeCaTa according to the abundances from samples.
 Each bar corresponds to a sample, the y-axis shows the relative abundances of the organisms in the sample.
 The color indicates which taxonomic rank has been used by EsMeCaTa to predict the consensus proteomes.
 If EsMeCaTa was not able to predict a consensus proteomes, it is displayed in category `Not found`.
-With this figure, you can have an idea if there is enough predictions for the different samples in the dataset and at which taxonomic ranks these predictiosn have been made.
+With this figure, you can have an idea if there is enough predictions for the different samples in the dataset and at which taxonomic ranks these predictions have been made.
 Thus allowing the estimation of the quality of the predictions: predictions are better if they are closer to lower taxonomic ranks (genus family). `barplot_esmecata_found_organism_sample.tsv` is the input file used to create the figure.
 - `function_abundance_sample.tsv`: a tabulated file containing the relative abundance of each function according to the abundance of the associated organisms in the different sample.
 Rows correspond to the functions and columns correspond to the samples.
 It is used to create the `heatmap_abundance_samples.png` file.
 The file `hmm_functional_profile.tsv` contains the absolute abundance of the functions.
 - `heatmap_abundance_samples.png`: a heatmap showing the abundance for all the HMMs searched by bigecyhmm in the different samples.
 - `cycle_abundance_sample.tsv`: a tabulated file showing the relative abundance of major functions in biogeochemical cycles according to the organisms.
 Rows correspond to the major functions and columns correspond to the samples.
 The file `cycle_abundance_sample_melted.tsv` is a melted version of this file.
 The file `cycle_abundance_sample_raw.tsv` contains the absolute abundance of the functions.